jojo157/Delightful-Penguins/README.md

 - E713 test for membership should be 'not in'
   - I had a conditional check where the statement was "if not x in y".
 I fixed the syntax as advised.
 - E501 line too long
-  - This occured where my function docstring was longer than 79 characters.
+  - This occurred where my function docstring was longer than 79 characters.
 I pushed the sentence to the next sentence to stay compliant.
 - E225 missing whitespace around operator
   - This error was due to forgetting to put a whitespace on an assignment operator.